Problem-solving support

 Academic Legal Advice Centre

-Academic Legal Advice Centre (Akademicka Poradnia Prawna) is a unit providing free legal assistance to students of Warsaw universities.
-Legal advice is provided by 4th-year students from the Faculty of Law and Administration to any student who is in need of such assistance.
-The students are supervised by professional legal advisors.
+The Academic Legal Advice Centre (Akademicka Poradnia Prawna) is a unit providing free legal assistance to students of Warsaw universities.
+Legal advice is provided by fourth-year students from the Faculty of Law and Administration to all students who require such assistance.
+The students are supervised by professional legal advisers.

-They provide legal advice relating to student matters (study regulations, financial aid regulations), as well as civil law, family and guardianship law, labour law, administrative law, and more.
-The Clinic does not provide advice on criminal law and tax law.
-You do not need to make an appointment, just visit the office during opening hours.
+They provide legal advice on student matters (study regulations, financial aid regulations), as well as civil law, family and guardianship law, employment law, and administrative law.
+The Clinic does not provide advice on criminal or tax law.
+Making an appointment is not necessary; simply visit the office during opening hours.